populse/soma-workflow/documents/memo_setup_unit_test.md

 Unit Tests
 ----------

-If you add a new feature to soma_workflow, please run all the workflow unit tests.
+If a new feature has been added to soma_workflow, please run all the workflow unit tests.
 All unit tests have been put in:

 ```
 soma-workflow/python/soma_workflow/test/workflow_tests